bn4t/bn4t.me/content/posts/setting-up-a-lightning-node-using-docker.md

 **Make sure you edit alle the `YOUR_EXTERNAL_IP` values.**

+Restart your LND conatiner to apply the configuration.

+Execute `lncli create` to create a new wallet.
+This is the wallet LND will be using.
+You’ll be asked to input and confirm a wallet password, which must be longer than 8 characters.
+You also have the option to add a passphrase to your cipher seed.

+Be sure to save the password in a password manager or similar.
+This password is needed to access the bitcoins in LNDs wallet.

 ### Connect using ZeusLN

 Next we'll connect to our node using ZeusLN.
+Make sure your LND wallet is unlocked by running `lncli unlock`.

-Execute in your LND container `lndconnect -p 8080` to generate a QR code which you can scan from the ZeusLN app.
+Now execute in the LND container `lndconnect -p 8080` to generate a QR code which you can scan from the ZeusLN app.

 Alternatively if the QR code isn't readable you can use `lndconnect -p 8080 -j` to generate an URL instead of a QR code.
 Paste this URL into an external QR code creator (make sure it doesn't send the data to a server; this URL contains the key to your LND node!) and scan it from the ZeusLN app.